franciscoxavier04/pm-BIM/docs/glossary/README.md

 Internal comments are available as [Enterprise add-on](#enterprise-add-on) in OpenProject.
 If enabled, users can choose whether their comment in a work package Activity tab is visible to everyone that has access to the work package – or if it is internal.
 An internal comment is only visible to users with a dedicated permission – by default, those with a project admin role.
 [Learn more about internal comments for work packages in OpenProject in this blog article](https://www.openproject.org/blog/internal-comments/).

+## L

+### Lag

+In OpenProject, a lag defines the number of working days between two work packages with a finish-to-start [relation](#relations).
+You can use positive or negative values to delay or overlap tasks.
+[Learn more about work package relations in the user guide](../user-guide/work-packages/work-package-relations-hierarchies).

 ## M

 ### Macro